emwap/signature-paper/paper.md

 The Signature language allows the programmer to express the mapping of individual arguments separately.
 Specifically it allows the programmer to add annotations to every argument and control the data representation.
 These annotations can be as simple as just giving a name to a parameter, using the `name` combinator.
-Or, it can change the arity of the function by introducing new parameters, like the `native` and `exposeLength` combinators, which we will show later in this chapter.
+Or, it can change the arity of the function by introducing new parameters, like the `native` and `exposeLength` combinators in \cref{combinators}.

 Like the Feldspar language, the Signature language is a typed embedded domain specific language, embedded in Haskell.
 The Signature language preserves the type safety of the Felspar language.